dkmur/Stats/README.md

 Edit crontab ``crontab -e`` and insert content of ``crontab.txt`` located in Stats home.

+### Grafana
+- Install Grafana, more details can be found at https://grafana.com/docs/grafana/latest/installation/debian/#install-from-apt-repository or if you prefer to use docker <https://hub.docker.com/r/grafana/grafana>
+- Create datasourse on STATS_DB
+- My datasource is ``pogodb`` should use another name make sure to replace it in the file in /Stats/grafana
+- import the dashboards from /Stats/grafana

+Edit crontab ``crontab -e`` and insert content of ``crontab.txt`` located in Stats home.

 ### Starting Stats menu

 Optionally, add stats to /usr/local/bin in order to start from any location: